mbraceproject/MBrace.Design/DataAbstractions.md

-# Data abstractions in MBrace
+# Persisted, Partitioned and Cached Data in MBrace

 Taken from [this discussion](https://github.com/mbraceproject/MBrace.Core/issues/55#issuecomment-90097067)